 Figure 1.
 Similarities and differences between FGS and cell panel screening

 And what if I need to find new targets?

 CRISPR screens are now widely used to understand the MoA of a new drug or to identify resistance or sensitivity mechanisms, which can also be a means to identify potential new drug combinations.
 However, one of the real strengths of a CRISPR screen is in finding new drug targets.
 CRISPR knockout (CRISPRko) screens were adopted early on to help with this process in cancer research, but CRISPRi and CRISPRa are now also being embraced.
 CRISPRi reduces but does not ablate gene expression, whereas CRISPRa increases gene expression.
 When used in combination — CRISPRko combined with CRISPRi, or CRISPRi combined with CRISPRa — these screens produce robust data sets that validate the targets identified in each individual screen and can reduce both time and money when searching for new drug targets.

 So, should cell panel screens and FGS be used only in isolation?
 No, because these two approaches can be powerful when used in tandem.
 For example, cell panel screens are the basis of phenotypic drug screens, where the impact of the drugs is measured through changes in a specific cell phenotype, confirming whether the drug kills a cell.
 Often, in these types of cell panel screens, the drug target and MoA are not known, and this is where FGS can rapidly assist for the reasons discussed above.

-Deciding which screens to run across the drug discovery continuum can be a complex decision process.
-Horizon Discovery will work with you to help design screens; with over 10 years’ experience you can trust that the screens will be carried out to the highest standards.
-We provide regular and extensive feedback, with milestone reports and comprehensive interpretation of results.
-We’re always here to help and support.
+10 years of experience, you can trust that the screens will be carried out to the highest standards.
+We provide regular and extensive feedback, milestone reports, and comprehensive interpretation of results.

 Get a free consultation today